francisco-perez-sorrosal/basic-mcp-oauth/README.md

 ## Features

-- Serves your Basic profile from the project root
+- Serves current time from an MCP server
 - Built with FastAPI for high performance and with Pixi for dependency management and task running
 - Source code organized in the `src/` directory
 - Includes configurations for: